-A look at the people of Cuba, the heart and soul of the country
+This is a look at the beautiful people of Cuba, the heart and soul of the country

 Once our eyes met again, I could see she was laughing and smiling.
 Her eyes shone brightly, but it was the deep dark lines covering her skin that betrayed how old she was.

 “Buenos dias chico.
 Que tal?” she shouted across the street as Havana was coming alive all around us.
 “Bueno!
 Bueno!
 Muchos gracis chica!”
 I’d respond.

 This little conversation happened every day while I was in Havana, and it never ceased to make me bring a smile to my face and make me happy.
 This is what it was like for the people of Cuba; a smile for everyone, no matter what’s going on around them.

 From walking along the Malecon to drinking mojitos on the streets with locals, these little exchanges happened all over the city.
 It’s the people that are the beating heart of Cuba, they are the soul to the country, and everyone I met was so kind and welcoming.

 I have to admit, I was a little apprehensive before my trip to Havana.